Master of Public Policy

 Grades obtained for each module tasks and assignments are part of the final grade.

 During the 2 years MPP course, students will spend a total of 40 days in In-house seminars, during which they will assist to lectures held by courses’ authors and contributors and interact with other students.
-Seminars will be divided in four sessions of ten days.
+Seminars will be divided into four sessions of ten days.
 The Introduction week (5 days at the beginning of the Master) is part of the first session.

 Hands-on projects are the heart of the HUMBOLDT-VIADRINA School of Governance Master.
 They represent the link between theory and practice, and the underlying idea of the curriculum of the Master in Public Policy.